 A spinning magnet will throw the magnetic field much farther than a stationary magnet.
 The Magboy and MagCreator are great examples of this.
 Nikken took this one step farther with the Biaxial magnets.
 They spun a magnet on two axes to create a large sphere of dynamically changing magnetic fields.
 This turned out to be very effective.

-The only real downside to the Biaxial magnets is that they require a power source, they had to have batteries or be plugged into the wall.
+The downside to the Biaxial magnets is that they require a power source, they had to have batteries or be plugged into the wall.
 They aren’t easy to incorporate into a pad or patch that you can stay active with.

 That brought about the RAM disk that is a part of the Naturest mattress toppers and pillow and the new SpyderRAM magnet arrangement in the travel pillow.
 They were the first attempt to duplicate the effect of the dynamic Biaxial magnetic field in a static magnetic disk.